 Where the Primary Measuring device does not match any of the devices contained in the above categories then a universal volume calculation can be performed.
-A head Vs flow chart is used, to enter a number of Breakpoints for head and flowrate (P730-793), which is either provided by the manufacturer or created based on the dimensions of the device.
+A head Vs flow chart is used, to enter several Breakpoints for head and flowrate (P730-793), which is either provided by the manufacturer or created based on the dimensions of the device.

-- 1 = Universal Linear flow calculation - 2 = Universal Curved flow calculation - 3 = Universal Linear Area x Velocity (Optional) - 4 = Universal Curved Area x Velocity (Optional)
+- 1 = Universal Linear flow calculation - 2 = Universal Curved flow calculation